jalena-penaligon/real_estate/README.md

 ## Iteration 4

-Use TDD to update your `House` class so that it responds to the following interaction pattern:
+Use TDD to update your `House` class so that it responds to the following interaction pattern.
+For the `rooms_sorted_by_area` method, the rooms should be sorted from highest area to lowest.

 ```ruby
 pry(main)> require './lib/room'